 According to a University spokesperson, the five countries that contribute the most international students to ASU are China, Saudi Arabia, Kuwait, India and the United Arab Emirates.

 “International students are crucial to the life of the institution, the quality of the education and the richness of the experience at ASU,” the spokesperson wrote in a statement.

 The impact of international students extends beyond ASU’s finances and student life.
-According to NAFSA: , international students to the U.S. economy and supported more than 450,000 jobs during 2016-2017 school year.
+According to NAFSA: Association of International Educators, international students contributed a total of $36.9 billion to the U.S. economy and supported more than 450,000 jobs during 2016-2017 school year.

-International students enrolled at the ASU Tempe campus and supported more than 5,000 jobs, NAFSA reported.
+International students enrolled at the ASU Tempe campus contributed $351.4 million and supported more than 5,000 jobs, NAFSA reported.
 Beyond the Tempe campus, students at the Polytechnic, Downtown and West campuses contributed an additional $37.7 million and supported more than 300 jobs in Arizona.

 A sustainable model?
 Domestic and international politics affect enrollment

 Where international students study depends on a variety of social, political and economic factors in their home and host countries.
 ASU’s business plan notes factors including “changes in oil revenues in some countries, uncertainties about the American political scene in others, and internal politics in yet others” have recently affected the international student market.

 In its 2016-2017 academic year report, the Institute of International Education noted that while more than one million international students studied in the U.S., there was a general “flattening” trend for international student enrollment.